-Hemothorax happens when an injury or other factor causes blood to collect in the chest
+Hemothorax happens when an injury or other factor causes blood to collect in the chest.
+Signs and symptoms of hemothorax include chest pain, cold or clammy skin, rapid heart rate, low blood pressure, and more.

 It refers to a collection of blood between the chest wall and the lung.